 Delivery Period means the Original Delivery Period, unless this Agreement is terminated earlier in accordance with the provisions hereof.

-Delivery Point means the FE Ohio Aggregate as defined within PJM.
+Delivery Point means the FE Ohio Residual Aggregate as defined within PJM.

 Early Termination has the meaning set forth in Section 4.4.